JoonasJaemsae/kafkajs_setup/README.md

-# KafkaJS Practice with Zookeeper
+# KafkaJS Setup with Zookeeper

+This repository details how to run a KafkaJS app and introduces some commands to play around with it.

 ## Installing dependencies